• Skip to primary navigation

 Brown the sides of the meat as well.
 I just grabbed a fork and held the roast on it's side until brown, then moved to the next side until browned like in step 4.

-Add flavorful liquid to slow cooker with bison roast
+Add flavorful liquid from glass measuring cup to slow cooker with bison roast

 Add spices to 3 cups of broth.
 I used homemade mushroom broth (see instructions after the recipe).
 You also could use beef broth or stock.
 Pick a low sodium option so you can control the amount of salt better to your liking.